j-f-zhang/dln-encoder/README.md

 Type the location of your index file `C://source/dln-encoder-main/src/index.html` into the browser.

 Make sure you can see a form with name and birthday input, and a "submit" button.
 (Don't panic!
 Your submit button shouldn't do anything yet. :) )

-## Objective

-For a long time, the state of Washington used an algorithm (explained below) to generate driver's license numbers derived from a driver's name and date of birth.

-You will be creating a "drivers license calculator" to generate the DLN given someone's name and birth date.

 Use your knowledge of javascript to fill in the stubbed methods in `src/index.html`.